 Despite usually being significantly less expensive than a chairside session, there’s no medical professional overlooking the process.
-In addition, over-the-counter options like whitening strips and special toothpastes have lower doses of bleaching agents and hence and are generally considered far less effective than the stuff administered by a professional.
-Of course, they're also far more affordable.
+In addition, over-the-counter options like whitening strips and special toothpastes have lower doses of bleaching agents, which generally makes them less effective.

 However, the American Dental Association recommends that people consult with their dentists before starting teeth whitening.
-They stress that people with any fillings, crowns and extremely dark stains should speak to a professional to see if bleaching is right for them.
+They stress that people with “any fillings, crowns and extremely dark stains” should speak to a professional to see if bleaching is right for them.

-It’s important to remember that whether its done at home or the dentist’s office, teeth whitening is cosmetic and isn’t related to your overall dental hygiene.
+It’s important to remember that whether it's done at home or the dentist’s office, teeth whitening is cosmetic and isn’t related to your overall dental hygiene.
 However, if you avoid things that stain your teeth and keep up with a proper dental hygiene regimen, teeth whitening sessions shouldn’t be necessary.
 Here are some dental hygiene tips:

 There’s a plethora of information out there about how specific foods and drinks can affect your weight and overall health.
-But what you eat and drink also has a notable impact on your dental health.
+But what you eat and drink also has a notable impact on your teeth.
 If you’re worried about the coloration of your teeth, here are a few of the foods you should watch out for:

 At the end of the day, the color of your teeth reflects your overall dental hygiene.
 If you’re careless and not keeping up with brushing and flossing, then your teeth could build up plaque that leads to staining.
 Since teeth whitening can be prohibitively expensive and is far from a long-lasting solution, you should view your dental hygiene as a worthy investment.
 Look into purchasing kits or sonic toothbrushes and visit your dentist on a yearly basis.
 For those who concerned about chemicals, there’s also a myriad of organic toothpastes and mouthwashes out there, too.